 Four HDMI 2.1 ports mean that this is equipped for any future connection need – you've got 4K 120Hz, VRR and ALLM support for next-gen consoles, along with some gaming modes that are incredibly effective at reducing lag.
 PC gamers will also love the double whammy of both Nvidia G-Sync and AMD FreeSync Premium support.

 It even sound impressive, partly due to new AI audio processing, which does a great job of lifting the audio away from the screen and feeling bigger than the image.
 And LG's webOS operating system remains among the best smart TV software for friendliness, usability and support for loads of streaming services and smart home features.
-Read our full LG G1 review for one why we rate this TV so highly.
+Read our full LG G1 review for one why we rate this TV highly enough that it won both Best OLED TV and Best Gaming TV at the T3 Awards 2021.

 The one major issue to know about?
 That it doesn't come with a stand of any kind.
 This ultra-thin design is made for wall-mounting (and it comes with special mount that enables it to sit with zero gap from the wall), but you can buy either a simple stand for putting it on a TV bench, or a fetching floorstanding 'Gallery' stand too.
 But you'll need to factor that into the price.